 This is a visual tool for teams to manage projects and tasks.
 It uses boards, lists, and cards to organize and track work.

 Boards represent individual projects or workflows.
 Each board contains lists that show different stages of a project, such as “To Do,” “In Progress,” and “Done.”
-Cards represent the tasks that need to be completed and can be customized with descriptions, due dates, attachments, and checklists.
+Cards represent tasks to be completed and can be customized with descriptions, due dates, attachments, and checklists.
 Team members can add comments, assign tasks, and move cards between lists as they progress.

 What are the features of Trello?